UB-LMU/DataCite_BestPracticeGuide/BestPracticeGuide.md

 * Recommendation: [Creative Commons (CC) [external link]](https://creativecommons.org/) as license for data and [Apache 2.0 license [external link]](http://www.apache.org/licenses/LICENSE-2.0) for software.
 * You should not use CC licenses with the NC or ND extension (although submissions with these extensions are accepted).
 * It is recommend to use only one type of licence, not several at the same time.
-* In case both research data and software code need to be licensed in one publication (which is not recommended, consider two data publications), specify the licenses in the order data, software.
+* In case both research data and software code need to be licensed in one publication (which is not recommended, consider two data publications, see [ResourceType](#resourcetype)), specify the licenses in the order data, software.
 * For further license options consult [Choose a license [external link]](https://choosealicense.com/) or the [CC license helper [external link]](https://creativecommons.org/choose/).

 __Example__